tannerrj/crossfire-devel-vm/README.md

 ### JX Client

-Double click the `jxclient.jar` file on the Desktop
+Double-click the `jxclient.jar` file on the Desktop

 ### Gridarta Map Editor